 The first option is a TCEQ order that recommends creation of a new GCD, which would provide for the purpose of the district, the district's boundary, and the estimated minimum maintenance tax or production fee necessary to support the district.
-The TCEQ order would also provide for the appointment of temporary directors by the county commissioners court(s) and direct the temporary directors to call and schedule an election to authorize the district to assess taxes and to elect permanent directors.
+The TCEQ order would also provide for the appointment of temporary directors by the county commissioners court(s).
+No confirmation election would be required for the newly created district.
+However, the temporary directors would call and schedule an election to authorize the district to assess taxes and to elect permanent directors.
 The new GCD would be responsible for the cost of the election and if the tax proposition is defeated, the new GCD would be financed though well production fees.